How to report abuse

 The Care Act 2014 section 42 requires local authorities to make enquiries, or to ask others to make enquiries, where they reasonably suspect that an adult in their area with care and support needs is at risk of abuse or neglect and is unable to protect himself/herself.The purpose of the enquiry will be to establish what, if any, action is required.

-Southend Safeguarding Adults Partnership
+Southend Safeguarding Adults Board

 The Partnership's Adult's website provides a wide range of information on their work.
 It also includes published reports, information and guidance.